made-by-pioneer/georgia-technologies/content/pages/terms-of-use.md

 +++
 date = 2019-04-24T05:00:00Z
 layout = "terms-of-use"
-meta_description = "Default meta desciption for the page." page_status = "terms-of-use"
+meta_description = "The terms of use for Georgia Technologies" page_status = "terms-of-use"
 publish_image = "INPUT URL TO PHOTO THAT DESCRIBES THE PAGE" title = "Terms of Use"